 - What do you do or not do that generate the culture?

 By pointing to specifics, we make the culture real in the organization.
 More importantly, we were invited to see our own role in contributing to the culture.
-Each one is called to account in the make-up of the culture, rather than relating to oneself as a bystander, a survivor or a victim of the culture.
+Each one is called to account for the make-up of the culture, rather than relating to oneself as a bystander, a survivor, or a victim of the culture.

 3. Management’s integrity and willingness to hold every employee’s feet to the fire